-This counterfactual simulation is represented by poao1\gh in the policy spine.
-(See policy reform scenario GH 2013 ref.)
+This counterfactual simulation is represented by poa01_gh in the policy spine(see Table 2.3).
+(See policy reform scenario GH_2013_ref.)

 Another counterfactual policy is the readiness to simulate levying VAT on goods subject to other indirect taxes (such as alcohol).
-This policy (vat\on\exc\gh) is turned off for baseline simulations but it can be turned on by the user.
+This policy (vat_on_exc_gh) is turned off for baseline simulations but it can be turned on by the user.